jayash101/frontend-challenge/lyrics-generator/README.md

 1. Enter the artist and song title in the search form.
 2. Click the "Search Lyrics" button.
-3. If lyrics are found, the artist and lyrics will be displayed on the "/lyrics" page.
+3. If lyrics are found, the artist and lyrics will be displayed below.
-4. If no lyrics are found, a message will be displayed.

 ### Technologies Used

 - React
 - Vite
-- React Router DOM
 - Redux Toolkit
 - React Hook Form
-- Axios
+- Fetch API

 ### Contributing